okfn/opendatahandbook-old/source/how-to-open-up-data/choose-datasets.rst

 Choose Dataset(s)
 =================

-Choosing the dataset(s) you plan to make open is the first step to take – though remember the whole opening up data process is iterative and you can return to this step if you encounter problems later on.
+Choosing the dataset(s) you plan to make open is the first step – though remember that the whole process of opening up data is iterative and you can return to this step if you encounter problems later on.

 If you already know exactly what dataset(s) you plan to open up you can move straight on to the next section.
-However, in many cases, especially for large institutions, choosing what datasets to focus on is a challenge.
+However, in many cases, especially for large institutions, choosing which datasets to focus on is a challenge.
 How should one proceed in this case?

 Creating this list should be a quick process that identifies which datasets